meltano/meltano/docs/adr/0002-snowplow-ga-event-parity.md

 As a first iteration to gain parity between Google Anlaytics and Snowplow, we will implement a dual-reporting event structure and send identical events to both services.

+This will enable us to have better continuity in metrics so there is no risk of data loss or misreporting.
+We will be able to validate Snowplow derived metrics with their GA equivalent prior to any GA deprecation.

 ## Consequences